5 Things Newlyweds Should Never Do

 Marriage does not automatically make your relationship feel like a Disney Animation.
 Some experts say that the first year of marriage is the most difficult and I tend to agree.
 After you and your husband have said, “I do” you have to begin shaping your lives together with a forever tag placed on it.
 Doing that requires an extreme amount of patience, forgiveness and the understanding that perfection is only a myth.

-High Expectations With No Compromise
+have High Expectations With No Compromise

 Many couples want to do so much after the wedding vows are spoken.
 The thing that couples need to remember is that you and your spouse have to agree on what your first steps are as man and wife.
 Just because it sounds good to you does not mean that it sounds good to your spouse.
 Compromise is the key to the beginning of your marriage because it sets a great foundation of understanding that is needed in every successful marriage.